Explore our library for useful information on health conditions.

 Making the Diagnosis

-To make a diagnosis your doctor will ask about your diet and recent use of antibiotics or medications that can weaken the immune system.
+To make a diagnosis your doctor will examine the affect area, ask about your symptoms and recent use of antibiotics or medications that can weaken the immune system.
 The doctor will also take into consideration any history of diabetes, cancer, HIV, or other chronic diseases.

 Candidiasis is easy to identify.
 The yeast can be seen under the microscope after being scraped off the affected area.
 However, since yeast is normally there anyway, your doctor will want to be sure that it's candida causing the problem and not something else.
 The appearance of the rash may be enough.